Valerio-Corso/BKit-Unity-Vcontainer-Debug-Menu/README.md

 # bkit-unity-debug-menu
 A lightweight simple unity debug menu, it uses an assembly definition to resolve your debug classes and invoke actions.
+You can find a version not using VContainer here: https://github.com/Valerio-Corso/BKit-Unity-Debug-Menu/tree/main

 ## Requirements
 - TextMeshPro 3.0.0